 Matthew Frantz, former Rice Lake fire chief, was sent home after responding to a call at 1 a.m. for a chimney fire because he wasn’t needed.
-Later that day, Mike died of a heart attack at age 42.
+Later that day, Matthew died of a heart attack at age 42.

 Shane Clifton, a former St. Paul firefighter and paramedic, died of a massive heart attack at age 38 while on duty – help was right there, but it wasn’t enough.

 Cardiovascular disease is the number-one killer of firefighters nationwide and is by far the leading cause of line-of-duty deaths in the fire service.
 According to the International Association of Firefighters, more than 12 percent of all firefighters will develop heart disease at some point in their lives.
 Even young and healthy firefighters suffer from hardened arteries and impaired heart function after just three hours of prolonged firefighting, according to a 2010 study from the Illinois Fire Service Institute.

 According to the HealthPartners Occupational Medicine MD team, firefighting strenuously challenges the individual in terms of both strength and cardio-respiratory status.
 Cardiorespiratory fitness (CRF) testing needs to be performed on all firefighters as a baseline and as an ongoing metric to evaluate their level of fitness.
 This is the key metric that allows firefighters to engage safely in this challenging work.
 If the mission to reduce and minimize adverse cardiac events and firefighting is to be successfully accomplished there needs to be a commitment to endurance training and outcomes measured CRF.